mindspore-ai/mindscience/MindSPONGE/README_EN.md

 - GPU backend

-Enable `c` if you want to use Cybertron
+Enable `c` if you want to use Cybertron.

-Enable `t` if you want to use traditional MD
+Enable `t` if you want to use traditional MD.

 ```bash
 export CUDA_PATH={your_cuda_path}